d3clane/DosHack/README.md

 ## Finding second vulnerability (buffer overflow)
 As I already mentioned, there is no buffer size checking, so I can overflow it.
 Looking through the code I found out that there is no addression beyond the 03A3h, so I can overflow it without ruining program code.
-All I need is to get to the stack and change return address to the part of the code where access is granted bypassing the verification stages.
+All I need to do is to get to the stack and change the return address so that I will return to the part of the code where access is granted, bypassing the validation steps.

 So, first of all, I need to find address where to return.
 I'll enter an invalid password and check which compare leads to denied permission.